 How To Travel from Delhi To Chitkul By Bus And Drive

 Because it makes no sense to travel on a train or on a flight (because of the short distance between two destinations) we skip that info in this travel blog altogether and start with the drive.

 The best way to travel from Delhi to Chitkul is in your own car or motorcycle.
 And that is for two reasons.
 One, the entire drive from Shimla to Chitkul is very beautiful.
 For motorcycle lovers, it’s another adventure trail in the Himalayas.

 Starting in Shimla, the route gives you a mix of everything: from green patches to rugged terrains, and you’re going to love driving a car or riding a motorcycle.

 Another reason for a Delhi to Chitkul road trip is that it is convenient and saves you time.
 Unless you hire a taxi all the way from Delhi, there is no direct connection to public transport.
 And for a journey that is over 15 hours, this is a bit of an inconvenience.

 So yea, for a Delhi or Chandigarh to Chiktul trip, it’s better to self-drive.
 Now, speaking of it, it takes around 16 hours in total (given, you find no traffic in Shimla, and if you did, you’re screwed!).

-- The most beautiful part of your Delhi to Chitkul trip is the 40km stretch starts from Karcham.
+- The most beautiful part of your Delhi to Chitkul trip is the 40km stretch starting from Karcham.

 - Karcham to Chikul (ie. Sangla Valey) is one of the small valleys in the Himalayas.
 Throughout this 40km valley, you come across 5 overbridges with a river flowing sometimes on your right and sometimes on your left.
 To add to the melodrama, you have a small stream of water flowing right next to you.
 Many flat meadows moreover come on the way if are into camping.
 In short, it’s one of those drives in the Himalayas you don’t want to miss.